Cadence University Program Member

 Dr. Soha Hassoun (CS department)

 The following tools from Cadence are frequently used at Tufts University.
-These tools are part of the Custom Integrated Circuit Design suite.
+These tools are part of the Custom IC and Digital Design and Signoff solutions.
 To name a few, we use the Virtuoso Schematic Editor, Virtuoso Layout Suite, Virtuoso Analog Design Environment, Virtuoso Spectre Circuit Simulator, and Virtuoso Multi-mode Simulator.
+In addition, the Genus, Innovus and Tempus tools are used for SoC design in advanced CMOS technology nodes.

 - Cadence Tutorial for IC 5.1.41 at Tufts University